 What is a pay schedule?

-- Weekly, in which a company pays their employees every week on the same day.
+Weekly: A company pays their employees every week on the same day.
 For example, they pay you every Friday.

-- Biweekly, in which a company pays their employees every other week on the same day.
+Biweekly: A company pays their employees every other week on the same day.
 For example, they pay you every other Friday.

-- Monthly, in which a company pays their employees every month on the same date.
+Monthly: A company pays their employees every month on the same date.
 For example, they pay you on the 1st of every month.

-- Semimonthly, in which a company pays their employees twice a month on the same dates.
+Semimonthly: A company pays their employees twice a month on the same dates.
 For example, they pay you on the 1st and 15th of every month.

 Companies choose a specific pay schedule based on several factors, including industry, type of employee work and accounting costs.
-The two most common pay schedules for businesses across every industry are biweekly and semimonthly.
+The two most common pay schedules for businesses across every sector are biweekly and semimonthly.

 What is a semimonthly pay schedule?

-If you're on a semimonthly pay schedule, you'll receive two paycheques per month, for a total of 24 throughout the year.
-Your employer will pay you in the middle of the month and on the last day of the month, or sometimes the first day of the next month.
+If you're on a semimonthly pay schedule, you'll receive two paycheques per month, a total of 24 paycheques throughout the year.
+Your employer will pay you in the middle of the month and on the last day of the month, or sometimes the first day of the following month.
 The two typical schedules are the 1st and 15th, or the 15th and final day of the month.